ansible/galaxy_ng/README.md

 ## Contributing

-* If you're interested in jumping in and helping out, view the [contributing guide](./CONTRIBUTING.rst).
+* If you're interested in jumping in and helping out, [view the contributing guide](https://github.com/ansible/galaxy_ng/wiki#contributing-to-galaxyng).
-* To setup your development environment, [view instructions on our wiki](https://github.com/ansible/galaxy_ng/wiki).
+* To setup your development environment, [view the development setup guide](https://github.com/ansible/galaxy_ng/wiki/Development-Setup).
 * Chat with us on irc.freenode.net: #ansible-galaxy
 * Found a bug or have a feature idea?
-Please file [open an issue](https://github.com/ansible/galaxy_ng/issues/new/choose)
+Please [open an issue](https://github.com/ansible/galaxy_ng/issues/new/choose).

 ## Installation